 Blogging is 20% writing valuable content and 80% promoting it.

 Yes, the main work starts after publishing the post.
-This is when Pinterest and Facebook and other social media come in picture.
+This is when Pinterest and Facebook and other social media come in the picture.

 Use your social media account to promote your work.
 The Facebook group runs different promotion threads, participate in them and help other bloggers so that you get help from them.